 Engage with social media: No matter how you feel about social media on a personal level, it simply isn't viable for any business operating in 2021 not to maintain some kind of social media presence.
 Social media profiles provide a point of contact between businesses and their clients that is much more personal than an e-mail or letter.
 You can engage back and forth with your customers, answer their questions, and respond to any comments they have.

 Produce local content: One of the most effective techniques for improving a website's local SEO score is to add a blog.
-You can then populate the blog with content relevant to your business.
+You can then populate the blog with relevant content for your business.
 By including target keywords in the articles and blog posts you upload, you can raise your SEO score for search queries containing those keywords.
 If you want to boost your local SEO, make sure to add some content focused on your local area.

 3 - Get networking in local business groups